ms-iot/azure-client-tools/docs/device-agent/quick-start-with-dps.md

-# Quick start with Azure DPS
+# Quick Start with Azure DPS

 In this tutorial, we will walk the reader through the minimal steps to get a debug version of the Device Agent running on a Windows IoT Core device.